 The meniscus is the cartilage positioned underneath your kneecap that cushions your knee joint and regulates range of motion to prevent hyperflexion or hyperextension.
 An acute or chronic injury to this important shock absorber affects your ability to stand, walk, run and bend down, and causes pain and discomfort.
 Surgery and lengthy rehabilitation are often required to repair the damage.
 However, without quality care, you may never regain full function of your knee.

 Gelman Gelman Wiskow & McCarthy LLC was founded in 1950 to help victims of injury recover damages.
-We have since expanded our offices to Elmwood Park, Dover, Mendham and Newton, and represent clients residing and working throughout New Jersey.
+We have since expanded our offices to Elmwood Park and Bernardsville, and represent clients residing and working throughout New Jersey.
 If your meniscus tear was caused by the negligence of another person or corporation, our law firm pursues compensation to cover your medical expenses, lost wages, diminished future earning capacity, pain and disabilities.

 Because of the lack of blood flow to the meniscus, meniscus tears often fail to heal on their own and typically require arthroscopic knee surgery in which your doctor excises the damaged cartilage.
 The recovery time following your surgery can prohibit you from performing vital job tasks and prevents you from enjoying normal activities and independence.